 What is the Estate Tax Exemption Amount?

-Congress passed a temporary law setting the amount of money an individual may transfer at death to a non-spouse at $11.18 million per person.
+In 2019, a U.S. citizen may transfer up to $11.4 million to a non-spouse without federal estate tax.
 This amount is indexed for inflation each year through 2025.
 On January 1, 2026, this law sunsets, unless Congress and the President make this law permanent.
 If the law sunsets, the estate tax exemption amount will revert to 2017 levels when the estate tax exemption was $5.49 million per person.
 However, this amount will be indexed for inflation from 2018 through 2025.

 Do You Still Need a Trust Now that the Estate Tax Exemption Amount is $11.18 Million?